 Department of Emergency Medicine

 Dr. Wolff is an Associate Professor of Emergency Medicine and Pediatrics.
-As a RISE fellow, Dr. Wolff will develop a comprehensive coaching program in graduate medical education.
+As a RISE Fellow, Dr. Wolff will develop fellows’ master adaptive learner skills through a comprehensive coaching program.